 |Affinity Bloc:||South Asian Peoples|

-According to a 1980 source, between 2,200 and 3,500 Tsum people live along the southern slopes of the Himalayan Range in central Nepal.
+According to a 1980 source, between 2,200 and 3,500 Tsum (or Siyar) people live along the southern slopes of the Himalayan Range in central Nepal.
 In the 25 years since this estimate was made, it is thought that the population of the Tsum may have grown to exceed 5,000.
 The Tsum inhabit a number of villages in the northern Gorkha District of the Gandaki Zone, a short distance away from the China-Nepal border.
 The main Tsum village is called Chongong (also known as Chekampar).

 Chongong is one of the overnight stops for trekkers doing the Langtang Trek.
 One guide book states, 'The trail descends through forest to the Langtang Khola at 1,890 metres [6,200 feet] then follows the river upstream, crossing from the southern to northern bank to reach Chongong at 2,380 metres [7,800 feet]...the villages around are in Tibetan style with stone walls around the fields and herds of yaks.'
 Unlike the barren Tibetan Plateau to the north, the Tsum area receives the monsoon rains.
 'As a consequence the landscape is lush and green, and the fields support good harvests of corn in addition to the staple grains.'